Walking to Infinity Along Some Number Theory sequences: Initial models of prime walks

 According to the random probabilistic model of prime walks in \S\ref{sec:rmlegpw}, the expected length of a greedy prime walk, starting with a single digit prime in base 10, is 4.69.
 We compare this heuristic estimate with the primes.

-We present the results of the greedy and refined greedy models in the following tables, which show the results of our computer simulations.
-The refined greedy model is rather close to the real data whereas the greedy one still predicts some behaviors of the walks.
+We present the results of our computer simulations for our blind unlimited and careful limited models in Tables \ref{table:primecomparison}, \ref{table:appending1379<100000}, \ref{table:appending1379}, and \ref{table:appending1379>100000}.
+The careful greedy model is rather close to the real data whereas the greedy one still predicts some behaviors of the walks.
 The data for the actual primes is computed by the program that exhaustively searches for the longest prime walk given a starting point.
-First, let us observe how the number of digits of the starting point affects the expected length of the models in Table \ref{table:primecomparison}.

-We consider different starting points to eliminate small number bias.
-As a result, the above table shows that the expected length of the walks decreases as the starting point increases in both our random model and in the real world.
+First, let us observe how the number of digits of the starting point affects the expected walk length of the models in Table \ref{table:primecomparison}: it shows that the expected length of the walks decreases as the starting point increases both theoretically and in our random model.

-Furthermore, we analyze the frequency of digits added in the prime walks, both for the actual primes and in our models.
-In particular, we remark that it was expected that 3 and 9 appear more often than 1 and 7.
-This is because 1 and 7 can never be appended if we start with a prime that is 2 modulo 3, and at most one number in our prime walk can be 2 modulo 3.
-We present the frequency of digits in Table \ref{table:appending1379} when the starting point is less than 1,000,000.
+Furthermore, we analyze the frequency of digits added in the prime walks under base 10, both for the actual primes and in our models.
+We originally hypothesized that 3 and 9 appear more often than 1 and 7.
+This is because 1 and 7 cannot be appended when we start with a prime that is $2$ (mod $3$).
+We present the frequency of digits in Table \ref{table:appending1379} when the starting point is less than $1,000,000$.
 As expected, in both our models and the real prime walks, the number of appended 3's is very close to the number of appended 9's while the number of appended 1's is very close to the number of appended 7's.
-One surprising result is that there appear significantly more 7's in the random models than in the real prime walks.
-We observe how the starting point affects the frequency of the digits added in Table \ref{table:appending1379<100000} and Table \ref{table:appending1379}.
+One surprising observations is that there are significantly more 7's in the random models than in the real prime walks.
+We observe how the starting point affects the frequency of the digits added in Tables \ref{table:appending1379<100000}, \ref{table:appending1379}, and \ref{table:appending1379>100000}.